Documentation for getting started with the FastX remote access software.

 Accessing The Software

-To begin, simply point your browser at https://ssh.gb.nrao.edu:3443/.
+Point your browser at https://ssh.gb.nrao.edu:3443/.
 You will be prompted for a username and password.
-This should be your NRAO/GBO/LBO username and your Unix password (not your Windows password).
+This should be your NRAO/GBO/LBO username and your UNIX password.

 Once you have logged in you will be presented with a screen that looks like this:

-While in a session there is a small drop down menu that appears when you hover over it and allows some control over the session:
+While in a FastX session there is a small drop down menu in the top part of the window that appears when you hover over it and allows some control over the session:

 Ending A Session